 However, taking spironolactone or other hormonal therapy such as a birth control pill 💊 should not be the only action to consider.
 Both women and men battling with this skin condition benefit from taking a multi-faceted approach, such as sticking to a regular, consistent skin care routine, and paying attention to their diet as well.
 But a bit more about this later.

 Side Effects Worth Considering

-Spironolactone also has a black-box warning label, the most serious warning label the FDA assigns to any drug.
+5) Spironolactone furthermore has a black-box warning label, the most serious warning label the Food and Drug Administration assigns to any drug.
 This particular warning was issued because spironolactone could cause tumors.
-However, the study that determined spironolactone could cause tumors is nearly 60 years old now, and it studied spironolactone in doses almost 500 times higher than what is prescribed now.
+However, the study that determined this is nearly 60 years old now, and it studied spironolactone in doses almost 500 times higher than what is prescribed now.
 No studies conducted in the last ten years have found that modern dosages cause tumors, but it is still a warning you should be aware of.